-In this session delegates will cover the income statement, balance sheet and cash flow statement given a series of transactions.
+In this session participants will cover the income statement, balance sheet and cash flow statement given a series of transactions.
 Most importantly, the key interactions between the income statement and balance sheet are covered in detail.
-Delegates will then build several basic cash flow statements.
+Participants will then build several basic cash flow statements.
 The day is structured around a case company using published financial statements.

 - The structure and content of published financial data including annual reports/10-Ks